 Why is architecting a mobility solution so hard?
-For Robert Borochoff, it's working with vendors that aren't interested in product roadmaps or developing those products to
+For Robert Borochoff, it's working with vendors that aren't interested in product roadmaps or developing those products to industry standards.

 Mobility is a lot larger and more complex a problem than people have understood.

 "They make throwaway products for consumers.
 They don't worry about what happens when you use the next version.
 It can be completely different, and they don't care!" said Borochoff, a computer scientist in the office of the CTO at the Administrative Office of the United States Courts.
 "How does IT do planning in that environment?"